 - seem confused

 - have blood or fluid coming from their ears

 Anything that damages blood vessels can increase a person’s risk for an aneurysm.
 Risk factors can include:

 In the United States, the risk of a first stroke is twice as high for Black people in comparison with white people.
-This may be because the risk of diabetes and obesity is higher in Black populations.
+This may be because the risk of diabetes and

 Genes may also play a part.
 Cerebral amyloid angiopathy is a genetic condition that can cause a loss of brain function with age.
 Proteins build up around the brain’s artery walls, and this may increase the risk of dementia, stroke, and epilepsy.

 It may be obvious that a person has a brain bleed because of their symptoms.
 Clear causes and risk factors, such as a head injury, or previous stroke, can also help diagnose a brain bleed.

 In the case of an aneurysm, a doctor can inject a dye into the blood vessels that will show up on an X-ray to help locate it.

 A lumbar puncture can also check for signs of a bleed.
 A doctor will take a small sample of fluid from the lower part of the spine with a needle.